Forever Begins Tonight

 Forever Begins Tonight is the second album by Italian baritone Patrizio Buanne.
 It was released on 16 October 2006 in the United Kingdom and on 24 April 2007 in the United States.

 Like his first album, The Italian, Buanne's second album is composed of fresh arrangements of romantic Italian tunes sung in Italian, English, and Spanish.
 It also presents some original songs written specifically for Buanne.
 Additionally, the album includes an Italian version of Robbie Williams' song "Angels" (called "Un Angelo").

-At its peak, Forever Begins Tonight ranked number seven on Billboard's "Top World Music Albums" chart.
+At its peak, Forever Begins Tonight ranked number seven on Billboards "Top World Music Albums" chart.
 In addition, it reached platinum status in Australia.